Sequential Monte Carlo with transformations: SMC samplers with transformations

 where $\pi_{t}$ is the distribution of interest at iteration $t$, and $\psi_{t}$ and $\phi_{t}$ are (normalised) distributions on the additional variables so that $\pi_{t}$ and $\varphi_{t}$ have the same normalising constant.
 The weight update in this SMC sampler is

-Here, as in particle filtering, by construction, the $\phi_{t}$ terms in the numerator and denominator have cancelled so that none of the dimensions added after iteration $t+1$ are involved; a characteristic shared by the MCMC move with target $\varphi_{t+1}$, that need only update $\theta_{t}$, $u_{t}$ and the subvector of $v_{t}$ that corresponds to $u_{t+1}$.
+Here, as in particle filtering, by construction, the $\phi_{t}$ terms in the numerator and denominator have cancelled so that none of the dimensions added after iteration $t+1$ are involved; a characteristic shared by the MCMC move with target $\varphi_{t+1}$, that need only update $\theta_{t}$, $u_{t}$.